opencomputeproject/Security/RoT/Protocol/Cerberus_Attestation.md

                     | <-                              |
 ```

-If the CFM entry contains a configuration ID entry, then the
+If the CFM contains a PFM, CFM, or PCD element, then the `Get Configuration IDs`
-`Get Configuration IDs` command is used to get active manifest IDs from the
+command is used to get active manifest IDs from the device.
+The attestor will
-device.
-The attestor will compare the received IDs against the values contained
+compare the received IDs against the values contained in the CFM.
+This process
-in the CFM.
-This process is shown below:
+is shown below:

 ```
                  Attestor                           Device